 One of the major causes of tooth loss in adults is gum disease.
 Also known as periodontal disease, gum disease is caused by the infection and destruction of gum tissue.
 The condition can lead to other major health problems, so it is important to treat teeth and gums before symptoms persist.
-Dr. Karim Naguib and his professional team offer periodontal therapy to patients at Premier Dental Care in their Palmdale and Lancaster to patients suffering from all stages of gum disease.
+Dr. Karim Naguib and his professional dental team offer periodontal therapy at Premier Dental Care in Palmdale and Lancaster to patients suffering from all stages of gum disease.

 Common Signs of Gum Disease